 Getting ready for the new school year

-The summer holidays have been a great time for children to relax and have fun, however now that September is here, it means the start of the new school year is fast approaching.
+The summer holidays have been a great time for children to relax and have fun, however with September on the horizon, it means the start of the new school year is fast approaching.
 Whether your child is returning to school or starting for the very first time, here are a few tips to help prepare them for the classroom.

 If you haven't yet purchased your child's school equipment, make this experience fun and exciting by doing it together.
 Knowing they have all their equipment and kit ready will help them feel comforted and well-prepared for, and during, their first week back.